 Tina Wang is a performance artist based in New York and California.
 Identity, fragility, and resilience are key themes in her work, which draws on her experience as a Taiwanese citizen raised in Latin America.
 By immersing the body around the objects of menial labor, she challenges assumptions about where these objects belong, who belongs with them, and their relationship to living bodies.
 Her performances create playful and dramatic relationships between human body parts and inanimate objects.
 She invites audiences to take a fresh look at differences between motion and stillness, animate and inanimate, human and non-human.

-Recently, Tina participated in Creative Capital's taller para artistas profesionales, The Sable Project, and the NYFA Immigrant Artist Program.
+Recently, Tina participated in EMERGENYC 2020 program and Creative Capital's taller para artistas profesionales, The Sable Project, and the NYFA Immigrant Artist Program.
 Her work has been hosted by Judson Church, New York Live Arts, Governor's Island, The Exponential Festival, Breaking Ground Festival (AZ), Chashasma (UES), Dixon Place, the Immigrant Artist Biennial fundraiser, Nimbus Dance, and Chinatown Soup.
-She has performed in collaboration with other artists at the Park Avenue Armory, Pioneer Works, Brooklyn Museum, Eighth Floor, and The Watermill Center.
+She has received grants from Dance/NYC, California Arts Council, and The Foundation for Contemporary Arts.

 My work uses densely textured objects to ask questions about the unity of the human body and the life of still objects.
 I investigate how the body can be “discomposed” into object parts and how objects can be fashioned to a person so that the objects appear to have life.
 How does the stuff we use become part of us?
 How do we become mere stuff?
 I question whether creating a meditative atmosphere in performance involving abstract human body movement and objects that hold context of their own in society can be a way to open the imagination of the viewer in how they engage with other objects and people around them.